wp-plugins/omfg-mobile/readme.txt

 3. OMFG Mobile Shortcode Generator

 == Changelog ==

+= 1.1.23 =
+Adds validation to OMFG Mobile post type title.
+The titles must be 20 characters or less, and this helps users not create anything higher than 20 characters.

+Only adds published posts to the sidebar, to clean up clutter.

 = 1.1.22 =
 Fixes issue with Shortcode Generator that would occur if the Plugin is not stored in wp-content/plugins directory.